yuanqing/figma-plugins/packages/figma-format-currencies/README.md

 Automagically fixes the format of currencies in text layers within the selection or on the current page.

-- Normalises spaces, the number of significant figures, and the separator characters within the currency
+- Normalises spaces, number of significant figures, and separator characters.
-- For negative numbers, ensures that the minus sign is at the beginning of the string
+- For negative numbers, ensures that the minus sign is at the beginning of the string.

 ### Convert Currency

 Converts all currencies in text layers within the selection or on the current page.

-- Optionally set to round numbers (to the nearest tens or hundreds), so that prices look more “natural”
+- Optionally set to round numbers (to the nearest tens or hundreds), so that prices look more “natural”.

 ### Set Locale